Great South Africa Exploration Tour

 Arriving at Mlilwane you will soon feel comfortable and at home in your “beehive village” – traditional grass huts on the outside but all western comfort on the inside.
 Sometimes animals such as zebra, impala and warthog casually wander into the premises, giving you the opportunity for that unique picture!

 Known as Swaziland’s pioneer conservation area that covers 4,560 hectares, Mlilwane Wildlife Sanctuary gives you the opportunity to experience some of Africa’s wildlife while on either the back of a horse, bicycle or on foot.
 Since there are no big predators, you will be safe to walk around and just enjoy the beautiful landscapes and pure, fresh air.
 Besides all the optional wildlife activities, you can also enjoy a hands-on cultural experience by visiting one of the local tribes.
-Learn more about the secrets of this small kingdom, such as the traditional but controversial annual reed dance where the king has the opportunity to choose a new wife.
+Learn more about the secrets of this small kingdom, such as the traditional but controversial annual reed dance where the king can choose a new wife.

 Today we drive through Swaziland in a southern direction and enter South Africa again.
 We continue towards the Indian Ocean and the Greater St Lucia Wetlands, also known as the iSimangaliso Wetland Park.
 This UNESCO recognized area includes lakes, beaches, coral reefs, wetlands, woodlands, coastal forests and grasslands supporting a wide variety of animal, bird and marine life.
 Included in your tour is an afternoon sunset boat cruise on the St. Lucia Estuary, one of the largest in Africa.
 You can expect to see hippo, Nile crocodiles and hundreds of bird species.